tenacityteam/tenacity/BUILDING.md

 Note that building the dependencies requires 10 GB of storage space.

 #### Building with MSYS2 (Experimental)
-**NOTE**: These instructions are experimental.
-Tenacity may not build at all yet.
+**NOTE**: The following instructions are only meant for contributors interested in addressing issues under this build environment.
+Tenacity may not successfully build with these instructions.

 If you don't want to use Tenacity with Visual Studio and MSVC, you can alternatively build Tenacity under MSYS2 using your environment of choice.
 This